annabala/sup-up/cms/wp-content/plugins/beautiful-and-responsive-cookie-consent/readme.txt

 Just install this plugin and go to Settings > Cookie Consent Banner to change the default config and to activate the banner.

 == Changelog ==

+= 2.4.0 =
+* ADDED: Support for multilanguage add-on, see here for more information: https://beautiful-cookie-banner.com

+= 2.3.1 =
+* IMPROVEMENT: Colour fields now supprt rgb as well, e.g.: rgba(200, 54, 54, 0.5)

 = 2.3 =
 * FEATURE: Adjust the position of the Banner in HTML source code of the page.
 Per default it is directly beneath the <body>.
 Now you can use any other selector to change that.